airacommunity/AIRA-Documentation/AIRA Server Configuration Setup.md

 ### Install and Start Firewalld

+-   Installs the firewalld package, which is a dynamic firewall manager for Linux.
+-   Starts the firewalld service immediately.
+-   Configures firewalld to start at boot, ensuring it automatically starts on system reboot.

 ```
 yum -y install firewalld
 systemctl start firewalld
 systemctl enable firewalld
 ```

-* Installs the firewalld package, which is a dynamic firewall manager for Linux.
-* Starts the firewalld service immediately.
-* Configures firewalld to start at boot, ensuring it automatically starts on system reboot.
-* Open Required Ports in Firewall
+### Open Required Ports in Firewall

+-   Opens port 8080 for orchestrator engine API
+-   Opens port 3306 for MySQL.
+-   Opens port 443 (HTTPS) in the public zone permanently.
+-   Reloads the firewall configuration to apply the changes

 ```
 firewall-cmd --add-port=3306/tcp --permanent
 firewall-cmd --zone=public --add-port=443/tcp --permanent
 firewall-cmd --add-port=8080/tcp --permanent
 firewall-cmd --reload
 ```

-* Opens port 8080 for orchestrator engine API.
-* Opens port 3306 for MySQL.
-* Opens port 443 (HTTPS) in the public zone permanently.
-* Reloads the firewall configuration to apply the changes.
-* Disable SELinux for HTTP Network Connection
+#### Disable SELinux for HTTP Network Connection

+Adjusts the SELinux boolean to allow the Apache HTTP Server (`httpd`) to make network connections.
+This is necessary for the server to communicate over the network.
 ```
 setsebool -P httpd_can_network_connect 1
 ```

-Adjusts the SELinux boolean to allow the Apache HTTP Server (`httpd`) to make network connections.
-This is necessary for the server to communicate over the network.

-## Conclusion

-Having completed the AIRA server configuration, the focus now shifts to the [installation of AIRA](https://github.com/airacommunity/AIRA-Documentation/blob/main/AIRA%20Installation%20Guide.md) itself.
-This pivotal step follows a meticulous setup, laying the groundwork for optimal system performance.
-Attention to detail during installation is crucial, promising a seamless integration and unlocking the full potential of AIRA's advanced features.
-The combination of a well-configured server and a precise installation process ensures a robust and reliable system, ready to meet the demands of cutting-edge technology.
+#### Congratulations!
+You have successfully completed the configuration of the AIRA server.
+By following this guide.
+Remember to regularly update and maintain your server to ensure optimal performance and security.